teleprint-me/valerie.c/README.md

 3. **Token frequency mapping:** Count occurrences of each token.
 4. **Vocabulary build:** Construct a symbol table mapping tokens to frequencies.
 5. **BPE training:** Iteratively merge the most frequent symbol pairs.
+6. **Tokenizer model:** Construct the tokenizer model from the bpe merges.

 **Typical Workflow:**